airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 This difference is not normally a problem (although it has sparked many technical controversies throughout the years).
-Because the bytes are reversed again (or not, if it is a big-endian processor) when being read back into a registerregister, the programmer usually never notices what order the bytes are in.
+Because the bytes are reversed again (or not, if it is a big-endian processor) when being read back into a register, the programmer usually never notices what order the bytes are in.
 The byte-switching magic happens automatically behind the scenes during register-to-memory transfers.
 However, the byte order can cause problems in several instances:

--   If you try to read in several bytes at a time using `movl` but deal with them on a byte-by-byte basis using the least significant byte (i.e. - by using AL and/or shifting of the register), this will be in a different order than they appear in memory.
+-   If you try to read in several bytes at a time using `movl` but deal with them on a byte-by-byte basis using the least significant byte (i.e. - by using *%al* and/or shifting of the register), this will be in a different order than they appear in memory.

 -   If you read or write files written for different architectures, you may have to account for whatever order they write their bytes in.